RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

 For fun, I also made Dogecoin the default currency in the game.
+But not actual Dogecoin...just balances stored in a flat DB on a local machine.
+Apologies to blockchain enthusiasts for this sacrilege.

 ## Company Induction